VMFA-533: The Vietnam War

-Soon after transitioning to the A-6, VMA(AW)533 deployed to Chu Lai Air Base, Republic of Vietnam to support combat operations.
-They remained there from 1967 to 1969, then redeploying to Marine Corps Air Station Iwakuni, Japan.
+Soon after transitioning to the A-6, VMA(AW)533 deployed to Chu Lai Air Base, Republic of Vietnam on April 1, 1967, to support combat operations.
+It was the first A-6A squadron in Marine Aircraft Group 12 and remained there from 1967 to 1969, then redeploying to Marine Corps Air Station Iwakuni, Japan.
 All told, VMA(AW)-533 accumulated over 10,000 combat sorties in these busy years, garnering them the Commandant’s Aviation Efficiency Trophy.
-In one noted incident, on October 25, 1967, three A-6A Intruders from VMA(AW)-533 attacked the Phúc Yên Air Base outside of Hanoi and the action was so intense all three pilots were awarded the Navy Cross.
+In one noted incident, on 25 October 1967, three A-6A Intruders from VMA(AW)-533 attacked the Phúc Yên Air Base outside of Hanoi and the action was so intense all three pilots were awarded the Navy Cross.
 These pilots were among the few aviators to receive Navy Crosses awarded to fixed wing pilots during the Vietnam War.

 This would not be the last time that the Hawks would see combat over Southeast Asia.
 They returned to service over Vietnam in 1972, deploying for a year to Royal Thai Air Base Nam Phong, Thailand.
 They were soon flying mission over Cambodia and Laos, as well.
 They returned to MCAS Iwakuni in September 1973, and then to MCAS Cherry Point in November 1975, where they received their first A-6E the following year.

 The Gulf War & the 1990s

 The squadron deployed to Bahrain in December 1990 for Operation Desert Shield and Operation Desert Storm.
-Following participation in those hostilities, VMA(AW)-533 returned home after an “around the world” deployment that lasted eleven and a half months.
+Following participation in those hostilities, VMA(AW)-533 returned home after an "around the world" deployment that lasted eleven and a half months.

-September 1, 1992 brought many changes to 533, most notably a change to the new F/A-18D Hornet, and with this its newest and current designation, and a move to Marine Corps Air Station Beaufort, South Carolina.
+1 September 1992 brought many changes to 533, most notably a change to the new F/A-18D Hornet, and with this its newest and current designation, and a move to Marine Corps Air Station Beaufort, South Carolina.
 This made them the first all-weather fighter attack squadron in 2nd Marine Aircraft Wing.
 These techniques would soon be put to the test when VMFA(AW)-533 was deployed to Aviano Air Base in July 1993.
 They returned three times over the next five years, flying a wide variety of missions to support NATO operations.
 In 1999, the squadron supported Operation Allied Force in Yugoslavia from Taszar Air Base Hungary and flew 111 combat sorties during the conflict.
-After the cease-fire of June 11, 1999, the Hawks flew an additional 82 combat sorties to ensure Serb compliance with the withdrawal from Kosovo.
+After the cease-fire of 11 June 1999, the Hawks flew an additional 82 combat sorties to ensure Serb compliance with the withdrawal from Kosovo.